tmtsoftware/csw-python/RELEASING.md

 * Check/update the tmtpycsw version in setup.py

-* Check/update the CSW version in runTests.sh, test/testSupport/project/Libs.scala, tests/runTest.sh, csw/LocationService.py.
+* Check/update the CSW version in runTests.sh, test/testSupport/project/Libs.scala, runTest.sh, csw/LocationService.py.

 * Run "make test" in top level dir
   (This starts a scala based backend and compares results with the python version).